 Visiting Zion National Park in April

 Zion National Park is a popular destination for spring break in Utah so expect crowds.
+We recommend you plan to enter the park early in the morning, or later in the afternoon to avoid the most crowded times of day.

 Due to melting snowpack in the area in the spring, some Zion National Park hikes could be closed due to falling rocks, rockslides or fast-moving water.
 The Narrows trail will close whenever the river is moving too fast.
 And Angel’s Landing will close if the trail is wet and slippery.